ProSiebenSat.1 Media: Takeover by Permira and KKR

 Haim Saban's shares were bought by Permira, a private equity company, and Kohlberg Kravis Roberts (KKR) for about €3 billion on 14 December 2006.
-The shareholding was merged with Permira and KKR's other European media shareholding SBS Broadcasting Group based in Luxemburg.
-SBS was made up of 19 private TV channels, 20 pay TV channels and radio stations.
+The shareholding was merged with Permira and KKR's other European media shareholding SBS Broadcasting Group.
+SBS was made up of 19 private TV channels, 20 Pay television channels and radio stations.
 This made the merged company the second-largest television provider in Europe.

 On 16 July 2007, the corporation announced the reduction of 180 jobs (100 of which in Berlin and 80 in Munich) until 2009.
 On the same day, two boulevard shows at Sat.1 were cancelled.
 Subsequently, further news shows were also to be cancelled or downsized.

 On 10 December 2007, the Axel Springer AG announced a complete pull-out from ProSiebenSat.1 and the sale of their 12 percent of common stock and preferred stock to KKR and Permira for €509 million.
 This transaction was concluded on 16 January 2008.
 Therefore, Lavena Holding 5, which was jointly controlled by KKR and Permira, received 5 percent of the common stock as well as 25 percent of the non-preferred stock.

 Upon the takeover of SBS by ProSiebenSat.1 in Summer 2007, KKR and Permira offered an option to the other owner, Telegraaf Media Groep (TMG), for 12 percent of the common stock if they renounce their right of pre-emption.
 In June 2008, TMG announced the acquisition of shares of the company without their right of pre-emption.
 This deal concluded in August of the same year.